What is the PPSR?

 How can I prevent my registration from expiring?

-We recommend that you review your PPSR registrations and diarise the date of expiration and a date approximately one month before the expiration date so that you have sufficient time to extend the registration, if necessary.
+We recommend that you review your PPSR registrations and diarise the date of expiration and a date at least one month before the expiration date so that you have sufficient time to extend the registration, if necessary.

-If you would like to speak to a member of our commercial legal team about the PPSR, or any other related enquiry please contact us on +61 3 9822 8588 or email our team HERE.
+If you would like to speak to a member of our corporate, commercial and business legal team about the PPSR, or any other business enquiry, please do not hesitate to contact us on 03 9822 8588 or email us HERE.